California Hispanic Chambers of Commerce Foundation CAPS Program:

 - Late February 2021 Applicants are Notified of Status & Interview Requests

-- April – August 2021 CAPS Program Begin
+- April – August 2021 CAPS Program Begins

-- August 2021 CAPS Presentation at the 2021 CHCC Statewide Convention
+- September (Date TBA) 2021 CAPS Presentation at the 2021 CHCC Statewide Convention

 CAPS APPLICANT ASSESSMENT & AREAS OF FOCUS

-Based on a review of the written application materials, the CAPS Program invites 25 applicants to attend a virtual interview, and 20 out of the 25 applicants will be the inducted to the CAPS 2021 Cohort.
+Based on a review of the online application materials, the CAPS Program will invite 25 applicants to attend a virtual interview, and 20 out of the 25 applicants will be the inducted to the CAPS 2021 Cohort.
 The CHCC Foundation and CAPS leadership are seeking applicants with the following criteria:

-- Must be a Sophomore in college/university or higher in Spring semester/quarter of 2021
+- Must be, at least, 21 years of age and enrolled in a college/university or higher in Spring semester/quarter of 2021

 - Recommended GPA of 3.0 (not mandatory)